learn-co-curriculum/dsc-combinations-lab/README.md

 You will be able to:

-- Practice how to use combinations when the order is not important
+* Decide whether or not permutations and combinations are required for a given problem
-- Create (easy) functions for combinations and permutations
+* Use Python to calculate combinations and permutations

 ## Let's get started

-From the previous lab, you remember that we created a factorial function like this.
+From the previous lab, you remember that we created a factorial function.

 Now, let's use this factorial function to create a function `combination` as well as `permutation`, both holding 2 arguments n and k.